-PHASE I - To be completed by Feb.
-15
+PHASE I - To be completed by March 1

-- Complete an application (if not currently enrolled).
+- If you are not currently enrolled at SCC complete an application to the college.
 Designate Physical Therapist Assistant AAS Degree (A45620) as the program of interest.
-If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
+If you are a current student, see Admissions if you are not registered as a prephysical therapist assistant student. - 2.
 Be a high school graduate or have earned a high school equivalency diploma (GED).
 Exception: current high school students - 3.
 Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
 It is the responsibility of the applicant to ensure that all necessary records are sent to the Admissions Office. - 4.
-Have a cumulative grade point average of 2.75 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College placement requirements.
+Have a cumulative grade point average of 2.75 or higher on a 4.0 scale on the most recent academic transcript for the last 10 hours of college credits.
+If you do not have college credits, your cumulative grade point average will be taken from your high school transcript. - 5.
+Meet the Southwestern Community College placement requirements.
 This may be met by one of the following: - a.
-High school GPA of 2.8 or higher within the past 10 years - b.
-High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and the corresponding corequisite.
+High school GPA of 2.8 or higher within the past 10 years - High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and the corresponding corequisite.
 This is a required corequisite for the program. - c.
 High school GPA of below 2.2 within the past 10 years: Student will be eligible for admission after completion of required transition English and math courses. - d.
 High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses. - 6.
-Professional Investigation: Each applicant should contact the PTA program coordinator for details and necessary documents to complete the investigative process.
-The process includes both direct clinical observation and internet based career investigation and profession-based research.
-This investigation process is designed to match each candidate to the profession of physical therapy and prepare for the rigor and cost of the professional education process.

-- 7. Must take ATI TEAS Allied Health Exam.
+Must take ATI TEAS Allied Health Exam.
 Details for testing dates and times can be secured from the Advisor.
 It is used to measure your potential to be successful in the program.
 You may take the test one time per annual application period.
 A minimal score of 60 is required.
-The ATI TEAS Exam may be taken twice in an academic year but must be taken at least 30 days apart. - 8.
-Complete ACA 111 (or equivalent course) with a grade of "C" or better. - Contact the program coordinator for information about the selective admissions process.
+The ATI TEAS Exam may be taken twice in an academic year but must be taken at least 30 days apart. - 7.
+Complete ACA 111 (or equivalent course) with a grade of "C" or better if you do not have at least 10 hours of college credits.